 Below case will make it clearer:

 For e.g. you have a website which sells spectacles.
-You also have set up a 3D virtual try on your website.
-Now visitors come to your website and upload their picture and try on the different spectacles using the 3D virtual try on.
-These visitors have a high chance of conversions and moreover can go for repeat purchase as well.
+You also have set up a 3D virtual try-on on your website.
+Now visitors come to your website and upload their pictures and try on the different spectacles using the 3D virtual try on.
+These visitors have a high chance of conversions and moreover can go for repeat purchases as well.
 Segment them and create a separate drip push notification campaigns to target them.
 Send a series of notification of latest designs, new offers and more.

 Check out the below case to understand the use case:

 You have an e-commerce store and a feature called “Wishlist”.
 This allows the user to add products to their Wishlist.
 Visitors who add products their Wishlist will probably buy in the near future.
 Moreover, this will also give you an insight into the type of categories they are interested in.
 Segment these visitors as “Wishlist” and create a drip notification campaign for them.